tsundoku/Ads/README.md

-# Collection of job ads
+# A small collection of job ads
+(specifically the rare job ad that is good, actually)